 We need to advocate for the human dignity of the poor who are the most vulnerable and marginalised.
-In our advocacy for justice for the poor and our interaction with various authorities and law-makers influencing policy, through the society we can ensure that we serve the poor in a way that would change their lives.
+In our advocacy for justice for the poor and our interaction with various authorities and law-makers influencing policy, we can ensure that we serve the poor in a way that changes their lives.

 4. Communication / Innovation

 We are continuously trying to strengthen our communication.
 We have established a National Council office.
-We have now appointed a Communications Officer and we are working on issuing a quarterly newsletter.
-We are busy with the new national website and we continue to find newer ways of communicating without losing our core values of “serving the poor”
+We have launched our new website and published our first newsletter.
+In addition, you can find us on Twitter and Instagram.
+All this is aimed at enhancing our interaction with you, our members, volunteers and friends.
+We will continue to find new ways of communicating without losing our core values of ‘serving the poor’.

 International charity network